gspeed0689/various/README.md

 ## Max of 2 dice rolls timing

 I was watching a [Stand Up Maths](https://www.youtube.com/@standupmaths/videos) video on [picking the highest of two dice rolls](https://www.youtube.com/watch?v=X_DdGRjtwAo), and decided to create my own version of the code and see how fast I could get it to run.

+## Microsoft OneDrive/SharePoint Storage Potentials

+In the development for a workshop, I was trying to demonstrate the storage potentials of several users in various setups with the OneDrive, SharePoint, and TeamSite storages.
+This is an unannotated notebook that is still in development, but is at a point that it shows usage graphs for various services, and their potential sizes.